Frequently Asked Questions

 Can Habitat homeowners sell their homes and make a large profit because of the original cost?

 Habitat protects the equity in the home through restrictive mortgage documents and deed restrictions.
-Through these documents the dream of homeownership is made possible, while a windfall profit to the homeowner if resale becomes necessary is restricted.
-In essence, a Habitat homeowner does not realize the full equity of the home until the mortgage is paid off over a 20 year time period.
+Through these documents the dream of home ownership is made possible, while a windfall profit to the homeowner if resale becomes necessary is restricted.
+In essence, a Habitat homeowner does not realize the full equity of the home until the mortgage is paid off over a 30 year time period.
 Through these restrictions, Habitat is able to sustain the affordability of our homes.

 How does Habitat benefit the community?